Mellin transform

 The notation implies this is a line integral taken over a vertical line in the complex plane, whose real part c need only satisfy a mild lower bound.
 Conditions under which this inversion is valid are given in the Mellin inversion theorem.

-The transform is named after the Finnish mathematician Hjalmar Mellin, who introduced it in a paper published 1897 in Acta Societatis Scientiarum Fennicæ.
+The transform is named after the Finnish mathematician Hjalmar Mellin, who introduced it in a paper published 1897 in Acta Societatis Scientiarum Fennicae.